-If you’re having difficulty managing your anxiety, you may consider reaching out to a mental health expert.
+If you have difficulty managing your anxiety, contact a mental health expert.
 They can provide you with additional tools to manage your symptoms and discover the root cause of the anxiety.

 CBT Grounding Techniques

 Grounding during panic attacks can be a powerful tool to help you cope with distressing thoughts.
 If you’re having trouble using grounding for mental health, a therapist may be able to assist.
-It’s also important to get help from a therapist to address the root cause of your distress.
+Getting help from a therapist is also essential to address the root cause of your distress.

 Using cognitive behavioral therapy, your therapist will help you slowly re-create panic attack symptoms safely and repeatedly.
 Once the physical feelings of panic no longer feel threatening, the panic attacks resolve.
 Successful treatment and “grounding techniques CBT” can also help you overcome fears of situations you’ve avoided because of panic attacks.